iamguid/ngx-mf/README.md

 ## Questions

-> Q: Why i cannot just use `FormGroup<Model>` ?
+> Q: Why i can't use just `FormGroup<Model>` ?
 >
-> A: Because when your model have nested fields,
-> then it wouldn't work
+> A: Because when your model have nested fields, then it won't work

-> Q: Why i cannot define form just as `FormGroup` ?
+> Q: Why i can't define form just as `FormGroup` ?
 >
 > A: Because then you loose your types

-> Q: Why i cannot define forms without binding
+> Q: Why i can't define forms without binding
 > it to model type ?
 >
-> A: Yes you can, but it's more usefull to bind it
+> A: Yes you can, but it's more usefull to bind it, because if you change the model it will better to see inconsystency directly in your form

-> Q: Why i cannot init form when define it and use
-> `typeof` to infer form type?
+> Q: Why i can't init form when define it and use `typeof` to infer form type?
 >
 > A: Yes you can, it is another way to save form type
 > and you can use `typeof` to get type of form,
-> to pass it to the method but when your model will
+> to pass it to the method, but when your model will
 > change then you will see errors only in the places
-> where you use `patch` > or `setValue` or thomething like that,
+> where you use `patch` > or `setValue`,
-> i think it is inderect errors, but when you bind
+> but it is inderect errors, and when you bind
-> forms to models you see errors on the form definition.
+> forms to models you will see errors on the form definition.
-> But anyway in that case you can't to get types of your form before
+> But, anyway in that case you can't to get types of your form before
 > it will be define

 > Q: What about dynamic forms ?
 >
 > A: you can make some fields optional and enable/disable
 > it when you need it.
-> You can use `Replace` special type
-> to define what you want to infer (see Annotations chapter)
-> You can `Replace` inferred type to something like `FormGroup<any>`
-> and then cast it to your types if you really need it.

-> Q: What about complicated forms that includes many of
-> fields, groups and controls
+> Q: What about complicated forms that includes many of fields, groups and controls
 >
-> A: It is the main idea of `ngx-mf` :)
+> A: It is the main scenario of `ngx-mf`

 ## Tips And Tricks

-* Always pass type `Form['controls']` when you create your form.
-Because it will be more simpler to debug wrong types, allow you not to specify controls types.
+* Always use `FormType` types when you create your form.
+Because it will be more simpler to debug wrong types, and it allow you to not to specify controls types directly.

-* Use FormBuilder (`fb.group<Form['controls']>(...)`) or
-constructor (`new FormGroup<Form['controls']>(...)`)
-syntax to define your forms.
+* Use FormBuilder (`fb.group<Form[G]>(...)`) or constructor (`new FormGroup<Form[G]>(...)`) syntax to define your forms.
 Because if you use array syntax, then you can't pass argument to FormGroup type.

 ## Links
 * Reddit topic - https://www.reddit.com/r/angular/comments/vv2xmd/what_do_you_think_about_generating_formgroup_type/